rrwick/Badread/README.md

 ### Fragment lengths

 Badread generates fragment lengths from a [gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution).
-Instead of providing the gamma distributions shape and rate (which are not very intuitive parameters), Badread defines the distribution using the mean and standard deviation.
+While a gamma distribution is usually parameterised with shape and scale (_k_ and _θ_) or shape and rate (_α_ and _β_), I don't find these particularly intuitive.
+So Badread instead defines the fragment lengths using mean and standard deviation.

-Note that these parameters control the length of the _fragments_, not the final _reads_.
-These differ because: adapters are added to fragments, glitches can lengthen/shorten fragments, adding read errors can change the length (especially if the error model is biased towards insertions or deletions) and chimeras are made by concatenating multiple fragments together.

 There are two ways to think about fragment lengths: the distribution of the fragment lengths and the distribution of the amount of bases in the fragments.
 The latter distribution is higher because larger fragments contribute more bases.
 The read N50 is the median of the base (red) distribution – half the bases will be in reads shorter than this and half in reads longer.